 Analysis of attendees showed a good multi-professional mix of people from all career stages, with representatives from throughout the UK and a number from overseas.
 Registration fees have not been increased for several years.
 The bursary scheme provided subsidised conference attendance travel and accommodation to 11 delegates (9 from the UK and 2 from overseas).

 The schools’ session was attended by 70 teenagers from local schools.
 The numbers are down on the prior year due largely to the event taking place after some schools had broken up.
-Emily Grossman ran an interactive science session with audience participation which kept the pupils attention throughout.
+Emily Grossman ran an interactive science session with audience participation which kept the pupils’ attention throughout.

 Whilst the content of UKRCO 2018 was good, as evidenced by feedback, the event made a small surplus before interest and governance costs, albeit a slightly larger one than the previous year.
 The return to Liverpool contributed to a reduction in costs, but overall there was a decline in both commercial and delegate income.